Eddie Kadi: Television and radio

 and appeared as team captain on series 3 of ITV’s comedy panel show Sorry, I Didn't Know.

 He is a regular contributor on BBC Radio 5 Live's sports comedy panel show Fighting Talk.

 He also co-hosted Amazon Music +44 Podcast The Noughties alongside Nadia Jae.

+In 2023, Kadi competed in the twenty-first series of Strictly Come Dancing, partnering with professional dancer Karen Hauer.
+They were the fourth couple to be eliminated from the competition.
+In November 2025, Kadi was announced as a contestant on the twenty-fifth series of I'm a Celebrity...Get Me Out of Here!.

 Acting

 Kadi's work as a voiceover artist includes a characterisation in the Tiger-Aspect-produced animated TV series Tinga Tinga Tales.